PostgreSQL ON CONFLICT Statement

 ON CONFLICT (employee_id)

-• Reduces the need for manual error handling and conflict resolution
+• Reduces the need for complex conditional queries

-Stay tuned for more informative articles on PostgreSQL and database management!
+๐Ÿ“š Stay tuned for more informative articles on PostgreSQL and database management from aki13promy.

 Comments